mhaack/mh-site/src/posts/2022-04-02-water-tank-monitoring-with-esphome.md

 So far the JSN SR04T ultrasonic sensor is pretty reliable.
 The setup has been running super stable for more than a year now.

-{% image "/images/microcontroller-watertank.jpg", "microcontroller watertank sensor" %}
+{% image "/images/microcontroller-watertank.jpg", "microcontroller watertank sensor", "x-small" %}

 The hardware setup for the water tank sensor is simple.
 JSN SR04T is connected via the helper module to the Wemos D1 mini microcontroller.
 Only 4 pins are required: 5V, GND, Trigger pin and echo pin.

-{% image "/images/watertank_steckplatine.png", "fritzing diagram of water tank sensor setup" %}
+{% image "/images/watertank_steckplatine.png", "fritzing diagram of water tank sensor setup", "x-small" %}

 No further electronic components are required.
 The setup is powered by a USB power adapter.